Wandalen/wTesting/README.md

 tst .run ./someDirectory verbosity:5
 ```

-`verbosity` - change amount of output test information.
+Option `verbosity` - change amount of output test information.
 Accepts a value from 0 to 9.
 Default value is 4.

 ```
 tst .run ./path/to/suite routine:someRoutine
 ```

-`routine` - used to test separate test routine.
+Option `routine` - used to test separate test routine.
 Accepts name of test routine.

 ```
 tst .run ./someDirectory testRoutineTimeOut:[ time ]
 ```

-`testRoutineTimeOut` - limits the testing time for test routines.
+Option `testRoutineTimeOut` - limits the testing time for test routines.
 Accepts time in milliseconds.
 Default value is 5000ms.

 ### Documentation